realXtend/doc/arch_article/simple.rst

 any client / peer, can run arbitrary code to implement the objects in the federated world [sirikata-scaling]_.
 Messaging is used exclusively for all object interactions [sirikata_scripting]_.
-The idea with the Entity-Component mechanism in Naali is, instead, to lessen the need to invent own protocols for all networked application behaviour when for simple usage using the automatically synchronized attributes suffices.
+The idea with the EC mechanism in Naali is, instead, to lessen the need to invent own protocols for all networked application behaviour when for simple usage using the automatically synchronized attributes suffices.
 In preliminary talks with some Sirikata developers we